haulin/necronomini/notes.md

   - double opponent's taint
   - flashbang - opponent shuffles hand and picks one at random
   - unplayable card. trashes your deck, but gives some buff to progression
+  - different effect based on environment being dark or light
+  - toggle light for synergy
 - buffs
   - invulnerability - maybe this is another stat? fortify? e.g. fortify 2 needs 2 attacks to break, each attack lowers by 1
+  - heart stat - if hp lowered below 1, remove 1 heart. battle ends on 0 hearts
   - poison - another stat - lower life by X, decreases every turn, restoring life
   - shield stat - gets lowered by receiving damage
   - focus stat - enhances next attack and gets used up